Vitamin C – just like the B vitamins – is one of the water-soluble vitamins (and water-soluble antioxidants).

 - Neurological and eye diseases

-- Diseases of the gastrointestinal tract (e.g.gallstones, pancreatitis)
+- Diseases of the gastrointestinal tract (z.B.Gallstones, pancreatitis)

 - Gastrointestinal side effects of ASA and NSAIDs

-- in therapy (side effects from radicals during radiation, chemotherapy ↓)
+- in therapy (side effects of radicals during radiation, chemotherapy) ↓)

 - Independent cytotoxic effect without systemic toxicity